 Choirs became an embodiment of national pride and the nation’s struggle for political independence.
 Until 1918, women only sung in a handful of mixed choirs, mostly for special occasions (such as royal visits by the Danish king,) but now women’s choirs were spreading like wildfire.

 Today, a significant portion of the population is involved in a choral music.
 For a population of 330,000 people, it’s astonishing that Iceland has nearly 300 active choirs.

 On our recent pilgrimage we were lucky to hear some of Iceland’s finest male farmers perform for us.
 Click the video below to hear their heavenly voices…

 Watch the video below & enjoy the conversation!

 What kind of music inspires YOU?
 Have you ever been moved to tears by a song you love at a crucial moment?

-Join the conversation & leave a comment below.
-Many beautiful people such as yourself come here for inspiration and reflection.
+Join the conversation by leaving a comment below.
+Many beautiful people like you come here for inspiration.
 Your story may help someone else have an important insight.

-Thank you for showing up and sharing your heart courageously in these conversations.
-Hearing your stories means more to me than you will ever know.
+Thank you for showing up and sharing your heart in these conversations.
+Hearing your stories means so much to me.